Mortgage Repayments: How Are They Calculated

 Now that you have a rough idea of what your monthly repayments could look like, speak to a mortgage broker to find out how much they could help you save each month and overall.

-While mortgage calculators can be a good starting point for your mortgage plans, it’s a good idea to speak to a mortgage broker before you proceed with an application.
-They can provide you with more detailed calculations based on the interest rate you’ll qualify for, and help you make sure your mortgage repayments are as affordable as possible.
+While mortgage calculators can be a good starting point for your mortgage plans, speaking to a mortgage broker before you proceed with an application is a good idea.
+They can provide more detailed calculations based on the interest rate you’ll qualify for and help ensure your mortgage repayments are as affordable as possible.

 What to do after you have run your calculations

-After you have run the calculations to get an idea of the amount you can borrow, your next step should be to speak to a mortgage broker to ensure that you get the best deal available.
-Make an enquiry with us and we will match you with your ideal mortgage advisor for free.
+After you run the calculations to get an idea of the amount you can borrow, your next step should be to speak to a mortgage broker to ensure you get the best deal available.
+Make an enquiry with us, and we will match you with your ideal mortgage advisor.

-The right mortgage broker can help you make sure your mortgage repayments are as affordable as possible.
-They can do this by making sure you end up with the most competitive interest rate available, choose the right product type and agree a term length that’s right for you.
+The right mortgage broker can help you ensure your mortgage repayments are as affordable as possible.
+They can do this by ensuring you end up with the most competitive interest rate available, choosing the right product type and agreeing on a term length that’s right for you.

-We offer a free broker-matching service that will take your needs and circumstances into account to pair you up with the advisor who’s best positioned to help you get the mortgage you need, namely one with favourable rates and affordable repayments.
+We offer a broker-matching service that will consider your needs and circumstances to match you with the advisor who’s best positioned to help you get the mortgage you need, namely one with favourable rates and affordable repayments.